Boosting

 Train the GB regressor#

-You’ll now train the gradient boosting regressor gb
+You’ll now train the gradient boosting regressor gb that

 you instantiated in the previous exercise and predict test set labels.